Jonathan Stewart not worried about losing carries to Christian McCaffrey

 A year later, they became the first pair of backs on the same team to rush for more than 1,100 yards in the same season.

-They even had a nickname, "Double Trouble."
+They even had a nickname: "Double Trouble."

-Stewart and McCaffrey would offer a similar dynamic with Stewart being more of a first- and second-down power back and McCaffrey a quicker change-of-pace back that also can contribute on early downs and play slot receiver.
+Stewart and McCaffrey would offer a similar dynamic, with Stewart being more of a first- and second-down power back and McCaffrey a quicker change-of-pace back who also can contribute on early downs and play slot receiver.

-Coach Ron Rivera said there will be scenarios in which both will be in the backfield together, although he didn't elaborate.
+Coach Ron Rivera said there will be scenarios in which both will be in the backfield together, though he didn't elaborate further.

 "Jonathan will play his role and he'll do the things we do with him," Rivera said.
 "Christian will have his role and we'll do things accordingly as we go through it.